Trust, arguably the currency with the most value. Arguably the most difficult to build.

 When polled about targeted ads on several popular social media platforms, Facebook was there to take the cake again.

 65.4% of the respondents expressed their bother with the Zuckerberg-led company.
-Finishing a close second was video streaming service YouTube, inviting displeasure from 59.4% of the users.
+Finishing a close second was the video streaming service YouTube, inviting displeasure from 59.4% of the users.
 A look at Facebook’s revenue earned through ads will certify that kind of polling.

 LinkedIn again was successful in dodging the bullet.
 In fact, 41% of the users were unbothered by the targeted apps on LinkedIn’s platform.